merlinboii/RESTful-API/README.md

 ```

 ### Add sample data
-Add information by editing it in the DataController.java
+Add data by editing it in the DataController.java
 ```Java
 public DataController() {